 As "Imperial City" that was preserved a very well maintained and really nice historic center.
 King Frederick II "the Great" had a weakness for this town, so he devoted much effort to beautify it and turn it into a place worthy of admiration by building many palaces and gardens.

 In fact, it is said that Potsdam represents the ideal fusion of nature, history and art and in my opinion there is some truth in it because anyone who has ever visited Potsdam knows that it is a jewel.

 Another reason to make an excursion to Potsdam from Berlin is to learn more about the recent history of Europe.
 This is where the Potsdam Conference was held where the victors of World War II divided Germany and other areas of influence.

 If you like the historical theme, and specifically this period, you can combine the visit to Berlin and Potsdam with the visit to the concentration camp Sachsenhausen, which is also located very close to the capital of Germany.
 I tell you more about it in the post Visiting the Sachsenhausen concentration camp.

 How to get to Potsdam?

-When booking online any of these tours to Potsdam from Berlin you must take into account that they do not include the transfer to and from Potsdam.
+When booking online any of these excursions to Potsdam from Berlin you must take into account that they do not include the transfer to and from Potsdam.
 That is, transportation is at your own expense.
 The easiest and fastest way to get to Potsdam from Berlin is by train.

 In Berlin, S-Bahn trains run from Hackescher Markt to Potsdam Central Station directly and the journey takes about 45 minutes.
 An all-day ticket for the ABC zone costs 7.70 euros but you can also buy a ticket for 3.40 euros for the ABC zone valid for two hours.

-Useful information for visiting Potsdam
+Useful information to go to Potsdam

 How much do tickets cost?